 If for some reason your insurance company denies providing extra doses, consider the option of filling your prescription while traveling.
 In which case, you should research local GP’s, hospitals and doctors before traveling.

-To save money, know which local pharmacies are available.
+And, to save money, know which local pharmacies are available.
 In some cases you may also be able to lower your costs by finding discount coupons in advance.

 Properly Store Your Medication